ykotseruba/attention_and_driving/behavioral.md

 <pre>
 @article{2012_AccidentAnalysis_Crundall_1,
-    author = "Crundall, David and Chapman, Peter and Trawley, Steven and Collins, Lyn and Van Loon, Editha and Andrews, Ben and Underwood, Geoffrey", title = "{Some hazards are more attractive than others: Drivers of varying experience respond differently to different types of hazard}", journal = "Accident Analysis \\& Prevention",
+    author = "Crundall, David and Chapman, Peter and Trawley, Steven and Collins, Lyn and Van Loon, Editha and Andrews, Ben and Underwood, Geoffrey", journal = "Accident Analysis \\& Prevention",
-    volume = "45",
     pages = "600--609",
-    year = "2012",
-    publisher = "Elsevier"
+    publisher = "Elsevier",
+    title = "{Some hazards are more attractive than others: Drivers of varying experience respond differently to different types of hazard}", volume = "45",
+    year = "2012"
 }
 </pre>
 </ul>